 To deactivate the multicast bearers in the EPS, the NRM server shall use the Deactivate MBMS Bearer procedure specified in 3GPP TS 23.468 [16] with the NRM server performing the GCS AS function.

 To modify multicast bearers in the EPS, the NRM server shall use the Modify MBMS Bearer procedure specified in 3GPP TS 23.468 [16] with the NRM server performing the GCS AS function.

-Editor's note: To support other modes of MBMS is FFS.